YoungDopeGeek/Persian-Sentiment-Analysis-With-RandomForestClassifier/README.md

 ---

-## 📊 Future Improvements
-- Add more sentiment classes (e.g., angry, surprise, fear) using fine-tuning
-- Use deep learning models (e.g., ParsBERT)
-- Create REST API with Flask or Django
-- Add a web interface for real-time sentiment detection

----

 ## 🌟 About Me
-I’m an aspiring **machine learning developer** looking for internship opportunities.
+I’m an aspiring **machine learning developer** .
 This project is part of my personal learning journey and portfolio.
 I’m passionate about building real-world applications using AI/NLP.

 ---